 Components of Morning Meetings

-Below you will find a description of each part of a morning meeting, how they typically run, and ideas you can try in your classroom.
+Below is a description of each part of a morning meeting, how they typically run, and ideas you can try in your classroom.

 Greeting

 The morning meeting often begins with a greeting.
-Classmates greet each other briefly, in a friendly way.
-Each greeting brings the members of the class together into a circle.
-The greeting is a quick way for everyone to connect and foster community!
+Classmates greet each other briefly and in a friendly way.
+Each greeting brings the class members together into a circle.
+The greeting is a quick and engaging way for everyone to connect and foster community!

 Ideas for Morning Meeting Greetings: